AlexandreNadiras/PersonalProjects/UseCase_2/README.md

 You need to download the CSV file.

-All this python files and the original CSV Files must be in the same directory on your computer.

 # Most_Common_Words.py:

 This file has no requirement as it only needs the correct libraries to run